tbm/homepage/pages/debian/orion/qnap/ts-109/install.md

 used to control the LEDs and beeper on your QNAP device.

 Since the TS-109 boots from flash you don't have many limitations as to how you partition your hard drive.
-You can use LVM and RAID and a number of filesystems.
+However, do <b>not> use RAID or LVM</b>
+for your partitions.
+The TS-109 has a small partition for the ramdisk in its MTD flash and the Debian 10 initramfs will not fit if you use RAID or LVM.

 At the end of the installation, the installer will write the new kernel to flash.
 Afterwards you will get a confirmation that the installation is